joanmateo71/Header-Creator/README.md

-# headercreator
+# Header Creator

-That script makes headers for scripts or files.
+That script make headers for scripts or files.

+There are two versions:

+* **ES**: Spanish Version

+* **EN**: English Version

+Probably I'll add more languages in a future.